Affibody molecule: Applications

 Affibody molecules can be used for protein purification, enzyme inhibition, research reagents for protein capture and detection, diagnostic imaging and targeted therapy.
 The second generation of Affibody molecule, ABY-025, binds selectively to HER2 receptors with picomolar affinity.
 These Affibody molecules are in clinical development for tumor diagnosis.
-Anti-HER2 Affibody molecule, fused with albumin binding domain (ABD), denoted as ABY-027, labeled with Lutetium-177 provided reduction of renal and hepatic uptake of radioactivity in mice xenografts.
+Anti-HER2 Affibody molecule, fused with albumin binding domain (ABD), denoted as ABY-027, labeled with Lutetium-177 provided reduction of renal and hepatic uptake of radioactivity in mice xenografts..
+Further preclinical research evaluated an optimised version of the same ABD-fused Affibody, reporting an improved therapeutic effect in combination with trastuzumab.
+In October 2025, a refined variant of the ABD-fused Affibody molecule targeting HER2, radiolabelled with Lutetium-177, entered clinical trials to assess its safety, biodistribution and tolerability in patients with metastatic breast cancer.
 Recently, anti-ZEGFR Affibody ZEGFR:2377 labeled with technetium-99m was successfully used to visualize ZEGR expressing tumor in mice xenograft also.

 Trademarks

 Affibody is a registered trademark owned by Affibody AB.